How to Get More Followers on Twitter – From Zero to Hero20 min read

 Want to upgrade your regular non-moving image but still appeal to your Twitter followers who haven’t got time to watch a video?
 Enter the GIF.

-They can also be used in a more methodical way; to tell a story or explain instructions in a visual format.
+Or, use them to tell a story or explain instructions in a visual format.

 Whatever the reason, we at Quuu are here for it.